cdktf/cdktf-provider-cloudinit/docs/config.java.md

 - *Type:* java.lang.String

+A MIME-style content type to report in the header for the part.
+Defaults to `text/plain`.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/r/config#content_type Config#content_type}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/r/config#content_type Config#content_type}

 ---